-Upon arrival at the facility via tank truck, solutions of 50% sodium hydroxide and a solution of 50% potassium hydroxide are transferred into individual storage tanks to be stored until needed for processing.
+Upon arrival at the facility via tank truck, solutions of sodium hydroxide and a solution of potassium hydroxide are transferred into individual storage tanks to be stored until needed for processing.

 Rail hopper cars and trucks are used to haul urea granules to the facility.
 The granules are unloaded from the cars and sent to a silo (SN-04) via a below-grade hopper, inclined screw conveyor, and a bucket elevator.
-A Goretex or equivalent sock is used to control emissions from the silo.